History of Lebanon: Crusader kingdoms

 Following the fall of Roman/Christian Anatolia to the Muslim Turks of the Seljuk Empire in the 11th century, the Romans in Constantinople appealed to the Pope in Rome for assistance.
 There resulted a series of wars known as the Crusades, launched by Latin Christians (of mainly French origin) in Western Europe to reclaim the former Roman territories in the Eastern Mediterranean, especially Syria and Palestine (the Levant).
 Lebanon stood in the main path of the First Crusade's advance on Jerusalem from Anatolia.
 Frankish nobles occupied areas within present-day Lebanon as part of the southeastern Crusader States.
 The southern half of present-day Lebanon formed the northern march of the Kingdom of Jerusalem (founded in 1099); the northern half became the heartland of the County of Tripoli (founded in 1109).
 Although Saladin eliminated Christian control of the Holy Land around 1190, the Crusader states in Lebanon and Syria were better defended.

 One of the most lasting effects of the Crusades in this region was the contact between the crusaders (mainly French) and the Maronites.
 Unlike most other Christian communities in the region, who swore allegiance to Constantinople or other local patriarchs, the Maronites proclaimed allegiance to the Pope in Rome.
 As such the Franks saw them as Roman Catholic brethren.
 These initial contacts led to centuries of support for the Maronites from France and Italy, even after the later fall of the Crusader states in the region.

 Mamluk rule

-Muslim control of Lebanon was reestablished in the late 13th century under the Mamluk sultans of Egypt.
-Lebanon was later contested between Muslim rulers until the Turkish Ottoman Empire solidified authority over the eastern Mediterranean.
+Muslim control of Lebanon was reestablished in the late 13th century under the Mamluk sultans of Egypt, who reinstated Sunni Islamic dominance.
+Initially sacking Crusader towns and punishing perceived infidels and heretics in the mountains, the Mamluks later became more discerning in their actions.
+They demolished less fortified ports south of Sidon, and reconstructed Sidon, Beirut, and Tripoli.
+This resulted in the decline of Tyre while propelling Tripoli to prominence as the region's foremost port town.
+Now a provincial capital, Tripoli evolved into a center for Sunni religious education and became the primary hub for long-distance trade in Syria.
+The Mamluks also invested in Baalbek as an inland center.

+Despite facing the devastating impact of the Black Death in 1348–1349, which reduced the population by a third and curtailed economic activity for over two centuries, the Mamluks contributed to the enduring architectural legacy of the region, including the restoration of the Crusader Citadel of Tripoli and the construction of stone buildings and mosques.